 Dying may get you out of a lot of things, but not taxes.
-If you have a lot of property you want to leave to your children or other heirs, it may be subject to taxation.
-Federal estate taxes (and in a few states, state estate taxes) apply before your property is transferred.
-Some states also apply an inheritance tax, in which the beneficiary could also be taxed after the transfer is complete.
+If you have a lot of property and assets you want to leave to your children or other heirs, it may be subject to taxation.
+Federal and some state-level estate taxes apply before your property is transferred.
+Some states also apply an inheritance tax, in which the beneficiary could be taxed after the transfer is complete.
 Some people refer to estate and inheritance taxes as “death taxes.”
-And if President Biden’s proposed American Families Plan is enacted, that death tax will skyrocket for millions of Americans.
+And if President Biden’s proposed American Families Plan is enacted, that death tax will see an increase.
 A financial advisor can help you navigate the various death taxes and potentially limit your tax liability.
-Here’s what you need to know.

 “The estate tax was first imposed in the 1700s on and off to help fund various wars, but after World War I, it became a permanent fixture,” says Joshua Zimmelman, president of Westwood Tax & Consulting in New York.
 “Some people argue that there is no purpose and it’s an unfair tax, but it has persisted for years.”

 But if it is unfair, it’s unfair to a very small percentage of Americans.
-Because it only applies to very large estates, only two out of every 1,000 estates paid the federal estate tax in 2017.
+That’s because it only applies to very large estates.
+In fact, only two out of every 1,000 estates paid the federal estate tax in 2017.

 “Many estates won’t have to worry about federal estate taxes at all because their estates will be lower than the estate tax exemption amount,” Zimmelman says.
 An estate tax is based on the value of your property at the time of your death and is imposed by either the federal or state government.
 The tax is determined by the portion of the estate’s value that is over a set exemption level.